Fr0sT-Brutal/awesome-pascal/README.md

 * [MARS - Curiosity](https://github.com/andrea-magni/MARS). `[Delphi]` Delphi REST Library.
 Pure REST approach, standard concepts in a familiar Delphi flavor (including a component based client library).
 Known compatibility: Delphi versions from XE to 10 Seattle.
 Some functionalities requires FireDAC.

+* [DelphiMVCFramework](https://github.com/danieleteti/delphimvcframework). `[Delphi]` DMVCFramework allows to create powerful RESTful servers without effort.
+You can create a full-flagged RESTful server in a couple of clicks.

 * [ADAPT](https://github.com/LaKraven/ADAPT). `[Delphi]` Advanced Developer Async Programming Toolkit, foundation library intended to be used at the heart of your projects for the purpose of providing extremely powerful, multi-threaded (and thread-safe) capabilities.
 Event Engine - a very powerful system for producing Multi-Threaded, Asynchronous and Event-Driven programs.
 Generics Collections - highly efficient Collection Types (Lists, Trees, Maps etc.).
 Math Library - a library for Unit Conversion, special calculation and other useful mathematics routines.
 Package Engine - extension of the Streamables Engine supporting the packaging of files together (a VFS of sorts).
 Shared Streams Library - 100% Thread-Safe Stream Classes (Interfaced too) allowing read/write from multiple Threads.
 Stream Handling Library - makes working with Streams much easier!
 Handles Deleting, Inserting, Reading and Writing data.

 * [Redux Delphi](https://github.com/pierrejean-coudert/ReduxDelphi). `[Delphi]` Predictable state container for Delphi apps utilizing a unidirectional data flow.
 Inspired by ReduxJS.
 Comes with Immutable Generic List.